TarasKuzyo/percolation/README.md

 The code implements [site percolation problem](https://en.wikipedia.org/wiki/Percolation_theory) on 2D rectangular grid of cells (or "sites").

-A site is "occupied" with probability `p` or "empty" with probability `1 - p`.
+A site is "occupied" with the probability `p` or "empty" with the probability of `1 - p`.
 Those probabilities are assumed to be independent for all cells.
 The question of the problem is: for a given `p`, what is the probability that an open path exists between top and bottom?
 According to the theory there exists a critical value of `p` below which the percolation probability is always 0